Lenhan231/hugo_aws/content/2-Proposal/_index.md

 - A **centralized content platform** for structured book data.
 - Continuous documentation of an end-to-end Serverless implementation.
 - Room for future analytics (QuickSight) or AI/ML features.

+This system proves the ability to build a platform that securely, cost-effectively, and scalably easy by AWS Serverless services - that suitable to apply for small groups or communities.